Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 # 📖 Educations
 - *2020.09 - 2022.05*, Master of Science, Columbia University, New York.
 GPA: 4.198/4.3.
 Topic: Robotics and Control.
-- *2016.09 - 2020.06*, Bachelor of Engineering, Naning Univerisity of Science and Technology, Nanjing.
+- *2016.09 - 2020.06*, Bachelor of Engineering, Nanjing Univerisity of Science and Technology, Nanjing.

 <span class='anchor' id='-publications'></span>